 Support and advice for selling your home

-If you are considering selling your home it is a requirement of your lease that you inform us of your intention to do so, even if you are a 100% leaseholder.
+If you are a considering selling your home it is a requirement of your lease that you inform us of your intention to do so, even if you are a 100% leaseholder.
 We recommend contacting us before you incur any costs or make any long-term plans dependent on being able to sell your home.
-We also recommend that both you and any prospective buyer should speak to a mortgage adviser if you are using one or any lenders involved to understand their approach to the Government’s advice notes before spending any money.
+We also recommend that both you and any prospective buyer should speak to a mortgage adviser if you are using one, or any lenders involved, to understand their approach to the Government’s advice notes before spending any money.

 Our resident sales team will provide as much support and advice as we can with the sales process.